Lawrence Cartwright

 Lawrence (Larry) Sheldon Cartwright (born January 19, 1948) is a Bahamian politician from the Free National Movement (FNM).

-Cartwright completed a Bachelors of Arts degree in Education Administration at the University of the West Indies.
+Cartwright completed a Bachelor of Arts degree in education administration at the University of the West Indies.

 Political career

 Cartwright represented Long Island in the House of Assembly of the Bahamas from 2002 to 2012.

 Following the 2007 Bahamian general election, he was appointed Minister of Agriculture and Marine Resources by Prime Minister Hubert Ingraham.
 He served from 2007 to 2012.